ericpko/dotfiles/README.md

 1. brew install --cask ghostty@tip
 1. brew install helix
 1. brew install starship
-1. brew install koekeishiya/formulae/[skhd](https://github.com/koekeishiya/skhd) or brew install --cask thor
-  - Maybe don't need this anymore and just use Raycast?
 1. brew install --cask zed@preview
   - open zed and install the CLI so zed can be opened from the terminal.
 1. clone this repo into $HOME/Developer and copy dotfiles into correct places

+- Don't need this anymore, just use raycast:
+1. brew install koekeishiya/formulae/[skhd](https://github.com/koekeishiya/skhd) or brew install --cask thor

 ## Rust Language

 1. install Rust
 1. brew install cargo-binstall
-1. cargo install cargo-update
+1. brew install cargo-update
-1. cargo install cargo-edit
+1. brew install cargo-edit
-1. cargo install --locked bacon (new cargo-watch)
+1. brew install bacon
+  - this is the new cargo-watch
+1. brew install sqlx-cli

 ## Zig Language